pgh-pep/pep_resources/Simulation/gazebo.md

 URDFs (Unified Robot Description Format) and SDFs (Simulation Description Format) are both methods of describing objects and environments for robot simulation.

 In both, your robot will be composed of a series of links (think body parts) connected by joints.
 These links can have varying physical properties and can be associated with an STL or DAE file to display a custom model.
-Likewise, joints can be heavily customed to perform different tasks
+Likewise, joints can be heavily customized to perform different tasks

 Traditionally, URDF is supported by ROS (and has more support on online forums due to being around for longer than SDFs), is slightly simpler, and focuses only on defining robots.

 In contrast, SDF is supported by Gazebo and is slightly more complex due to its ability to define both robots and environments.
 However, SDF is extremely powerful, having a range of plugins that allow for easy simulation of advanced physics and sensors.

-More information regarding using URDF's can be found on the [ROS2 Humble documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/URDF-Main.html).
+More information regarding using URDFs can be found on the [ROS2 Humble documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/URDF/URDF-Main.html).

 More information regarding SDFs can be found on the [Gazebo Garden documentation](https://gazebosim.org/docs/latest/building_robot/).